parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

   - On single or double yellow lines for up to 3 hours.
   - Can be exempt from the congestion charge in Central London – there is an administration fee.

 These benefits and parking rules apply to most of the UK but not everywhere in the UK.
 Examples of where there are different schemes include some airports, e.g. Heathrow Airport, and some central London boroughs, e.g. City of Westminster.
-The Government website GOV.UK has more information. _Please check with local boroughs guidelines for parking schemes._
+The Government website <a href="https://www.gov.uk/" class="external-link" target="_blank" rel="noopener noreferrer">GOV.UK</a> has more information.

+_Please check with local boroughs guidelines for parking schemes._

 It is also important to know that the Blue Badge is for street parking.
 You will need to check the signs for private parking to see if you still have to pay.
 Such places would be parking in hospitals or supermarkets.
 You will still have to follow all other standard parking regulations.